JACKI LYDEN, Host:

 TOTTEN: In the disaster flick "2012," starring John Cusack, the earth is about to be soaked in a giant flood.
 The super-rich pay to have impressively large and technologically advanced boats made in China.

-Mr. JOHN CUSACK (Actor): (as Jackson Curtis) Leave it to the Chinese.
+JOHN CUSACK: (as Jackson Curtis) Leave it to the Chinese.
 I didn't think it was possible.
 Not in the time we had.

-Mr. DAVID FRANZONI (Screenwriter): Let's be frank, OK?
+DAVID FRANZONI: Let's be frank, OK?
 I've got studios who want to censor me.
 This is nothing new.
 So, whether it's a government or a studio, I'm pretty hardened to that.
 I'm not worried about it.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.